rehabayman/tech-tips-and-resources/remarks.md

     }
     ```
 2. Java supports covariant return types for overridden methods.
 This means an overridden method may have a more specific return type.
 That is, as long as the new return type is assignable to the return type of the method you are overriding, it's allowed.
 For reference check this [stack overflow answer](https://stackoverflow.com/a/14694885).
-3. Mehtod Signature: method name, parameter types and return type.
+3. Mehtod Signature: method name & parameter list (types & number).
+    - can have 2 functions with the same name, different parameters' list and different return types.
 4. Access Modifiers in Java: [reference](https://www.tutorialspoint.com/java/java_access_modifiers.htm)
     1. Default: visible to the package - no keyword is needed
         - The fields in an interface are implicitly public static final and the methods in an interface are by default public
     2. Private: can only be accessed within the declared class itself
-        - Classes and interfaces cannot be private
+        - Classes and interfaces cannot be private <b>Excepet for inner classes, they can be private static</b>
-        - Variables that are declared private can be accessed outside the class, if public getter methods are present in the class
-        - Using the private modifier is the main way that an object encapsulates itself and hides data from the outside world
     3. Public: can be accessed from any other class
-        - if the public class we are trying to access is in a different package, then the public class still needs to be imported.
     4. Protected: can be accessed only by the subclasses in other package or any class within the package of the protected members' class
-        - The protected access modifier cannot be applied to class and interfaces.
-Methods, fields can be declared protected, however methods and fields in a interface cannot be declared protected.
-        - Protected access gives the subclass a chance to use the helper method or variable, while preventing a nonrelated class from trying to use it.
     5. Access Control and Inheritance
         - Methods declared public in a superclass also must be public in all subclasses.
         - Methods declared protected in a superclass must either be protected or public in subclasses; they cannot be private.